frizinak/photos/README.md

 3. At this point you can:
     - rename and/or move any of those symlink (as long as the symlink stays intact and remains a descendant of `-collection`)
     - review em using the builtin rating application `-action rate`
-    - edit the raws in `-collection` with rawtherapee
+    - edit the raws in `-collection` with rawtherapee or `-action edit` / `-action rate`
 4. Ratings and deleted/trash flag will be synced between all symlinks of a given raw
-5. Convert images to jpegs using the rawtherapee.pp3 sidecar file and store em in `-jpegs` using the same directory hierarchy as the one we/you have created in `-collection`
+5. Convert images to jpegs using the rawtherapee.pp3 or phodo.pho sidecar file and store em in `-jpegs` using the same directory hierarchy as the one we/you have created in `-collection`

 ## Usage